COINtoolbox/CosmoABC/docs/source/index.rst

 Here, ``<output_filename>`` is where the distance behaviour for different set of parameter values will be plotted.

 As always, the ``<user_input_file>`` must be provided.
-If you are using built-in CosmoABC functions, the ``-f`` option is not necessary and in case you forget to give an output filename, CosmoABC will ask you for it.
+If you are using built-in cosmoabc functions, the ``-f`` option is not necessary and in case you forget to give an output filename, cosmoabc will ask you for it.
 It will also ask you to input the number of points to be drawn from the parameter space in order to construct a grid.

 Here is an example from using the built-in tool to check the suitability of distance function::